citizennet/purescript-halogen-select/docs/tutorials/typeahead.md

   | GetVisibility (Visibility -> a)
   | ReplaceItems (Array item) a
   | Raise (o Unit) a
-  | Receive (Input o item eff) a
+  | Receive (Input o item) a
 ```

 Already we're faced with an interesting decision: how should we fill in the type variables that `Select` expects?
-Two of them are straightforward:

 - `o` represents the type of queries that can be embedded in the component.
 You should fill this in with your parent component's query type.
 If you follow Halogen convention and name your type `#!hs Query`, then filling this variable in will produce `#!hs Select.Query Query item eff`.
 If you take a look at where this variable is used, you'll see it shows up in the `Select` component's `#!hs Raise` and `#!hs Receive` queries.
 The `#!hs Raise` query is a wrapper that you can use to embed your query into the render function you provide to the component.
 The `#!hs Receive` query leverages `Select`'s `#!hs Input` type, which includes that render function.
 I'll have a lot more to say about embedding your own query type into `Select` later on.
-- `eff` is the effect row that the `Select` component is going to use.
-The component uses `#!hs DOM` and `#!hs AVAR` effects. `#!hs eff` is required for the `#!hs State` type, which is itself in the type for the render function, which is itself passed to `Select` via the component's `#!hs Input` type, which is handled with the `#!hs Receive` query, and so you'll see the type variable present in all the key component types.

 The second type argument is more interesting. `Select` allows you to provide any type as your selectable "item".
 While in this tutorial we're going to stick with strings you could very well make a significantly more information-rich type.